Hypercubed/dynamo/README.md

 import * as typed from 'typed-function';

 class Complex {
-  @guard()
   static isComplex(a: any): a is Complex {
     return a instanceof Complex;
   }

-  // The `@conversion` decorator defines a method for converting one type into another
-  // ts-typed-function uses the TS types to determine the conversion
-  // in this case from a `number` to a C`omplex` class instance
-  @conversion()
   static fromNumber(a: number): Complex {
     return new Complex(a, 0);
   }